Salcheto Winery Guide

-The vineyards sit at the cool and breezy average altitude of 450 meters, the highest altitude of any vineyard in the area.
+The vineyards sit at the cool and breezy average altitude of 450 meters, the highest altitude of any vineyard.
 Salcheto’s 15-hectare main vineyard faces south, south-east, enjoying the benefit of all-day sunshine.
 A second vineyard, dubbed Poggio Piglia, is just 13km away and has 8 hectares of vineyards.
 A third vineyard was added in 2005 and covers 7 hectares near Poggio Piglia.
 In general, the soils are tuff-clay and well-suited to Sangiovese Prugnolo Gentile, which makes up the lion’s share of production since it’s used both in Vinos Nobile and in other wines.
 The results are the four smooth wines made here: Vino Nobile di Montepulciano DOCG, Salco Evoluzione Vino Nobile di Montepulciano DOCG, Rosso di Montepulciano DOC, and the Chianti regions Colli Senesi DOCG.
 Excellent vintages include 1993, 1995, and 1997.

-The winery has become a staunch defender of the local Sangiovese clone, Prugnolo Gentile, and both Vinos Nobile made here are 100 percent Prugnolo Gentile even while regulations allow other varieties to represent up to 20 percent of a blend.
-This steadfastness has allowed Salcheto to sidestep much of the criticism that some Montepulciano wines lack definable character because of the variety of blends used.
-Certainly, no one has accused Salcheto’s flagship wine, Salco Evoluzione, of lacking character.
+The winery has become a staunch defender of the local Sangiovese clone, Prugnolo Gentile, and both Vinos Nobile made here are 100 percent Prugnolo Gentile, even while regulations allow other varieties to represent up to 20 percent of a blend.
+This steadfastness has allowed Salcheto to sidestep much criticism that some Montepulciano wines lack definable character because of the variety of blends used.
+Indeed, no one has accused Salcheto’s flagship wine, Salco Evoluzione, of lacking character.
 This exclusive production, which numbers only a few thousand bottles, is a complex creation made with a unique local clone of Prugnolo Gentile discovered in 1992 and matures particularly well on the vine.

 Wines produced